Forricide/still-feel-alive/Chapter 5.md

 And yet, this complete lack of agency, unable to even blink... where is she?

-Memories start to come back, starting with the most recent events.
+Memories start to come back, starting with the most recent, the immediate past.
 She remembers viidly the girl and the woman, the calm room and the metal gun, the snippets of not-conversation.
 It's all there, clear as day.

 Slowly, older memories trickle in.
 She remembers being hit by a truck; she recalls the paradoxically heavy sensation of weightlessness.